Hermosillo Mexico: 18 Reasons You Should Visit

 The goal of this particular museum is the educational and cultural formation and to preserve the historical memory of the Sonoran people.

-It has recreation areas during temporary exhibits, courses, and workshops for both public and private institutions.
+It has recreation areas for temporary exhibits, courses, and workshops for both public and private institutions.
 The museum also has guided tours.

 9. Madero Park in Hermosillo